- What’s Included In the Blog

 Global Snapshot of ISO 42001

 ISO 42001, published in December 2023, is the first international standard for AI Management Systems (AIMS).
-The ISO 42001 AI standard focuses on the governance, risk management, and compliance of AI technologies throughout their lifecycle, addressing key areas like leadership, compliance, ethics, and transparency.
+The ISO 42001 AI standard focuses on the ISO 42001 compliance, governance, and risk management of AI technologies throughout their lifecycle, addressing key areas like leadership, compliance, ethics, and transparency.

 Key Benefits: